 The Schedule of Changes in Fiduciary Net Pension Liability and Related Ratios presents detailed information about the pension liabilities for which the pension plan's assets are held and managed.
 The detailed information shows various components of changes in the net pension liability.
 This schedule also reports a ratio of Fiduciary Net Position as a percentage of the total pension liability.
 This percentage is an indication of the funding status of the TCERS and, generally, the greater the percentage, the stronger the retirement system.
 A high level of funding gives plan members more assurance that their pension benefits are secure.
-The ratio of plan Fiduciary Net Position to the total pension liability is 77.49% at June 30, 2016.
+The ratio of plan Fiduciary Net Position to the total pension liability is 80.14% at June 30, 2017.
 This schedule will ultimately include ten years of information once such data becomes available.
-Since this is the third year to include this RSI schedule in accordance with GASB 67, Financial Reporting for Pension Plans, only three fiscal year's information is reported.
+Since this is the fourth year to include this RSI schedule in accordance with GASB 67, Financial Reporting for Pension Plans, only four fiscal year's information is reported.

 The Schedule of Employer Contributions shows the actuarially determined contributions for TCERS and the actual contributions made by TCERS.
-For the fiscal year ended June 30, 2016, management of TCERS contributed \$1.9 million more than the actuarially determined contribution, which amounted to 14.23% of covered payroll.
-This schedule will ultimately report ten years of information once such data becomes available.
+For the fiscal year ended June 30, 2017, management of TCERS contributed approximately \$7,000 more than the actuarially determined contribution, which amounted to 14.12% of covered payroll.
 Additionally, the significant actuarial assumptions and methods used to develop the contribution rate are listed.

-The Schedule of Investment Returns shows the money-weighted rate of return (net of investment expense) to be .08% for fiscal year 2016.
-When compared to the expected rate of return of 7.25%, the actual return was much lower during fiscal year 2016.
+The Schedule of Investment Returns shows the money-weighted rate of return (net of investment expense) to be 9.36% for fiscal year 2017.
+When compared to the expected rate of return of 7.25%, the actual return was much higher during fiscal year 2017.
 This helps to understand the investment performance of TCERS.
 As with the other schedules above, ten-year information about the money-weighted rate of return will be reported once that data becomes available.